Window Guards: Information for Building Owners

 Each year between January 1 and January 15, landlords must give every tenant or occupant the Annual Notice form (see "Required Forms" above).
 You can send the notice by mail or deliver it in person.
 You can also include it with the January rent bill, but only if the bill is delivered between December 15 and January 16.

-If you have not received a response to the form from your tenant by February 15, you must inspect the apartment to determine if a child 10 or younger lives there.
-If a child does live there, you must check that approved window guards are properly installed and maintained.
-You must make reasonable efforts to find a suitable time for the inspection, and then if needed, the installation or repairs.
+If you have not received a response to the form from your tenant by February 15, you must inspect the apartment to determine if a child 10 or younger resides there.
+If a child does reside there, you must check that approved window guards are properly installed and maintained.
+You must make reasonable efforts to find a suitable time for the inspection, and then, if needed, the installation or repairs.

-If the tenant refuses you access and you cannot get into the apartment to inspect and make any necessary window guard installations or repairs by March 1, you must describe the situation in a letter and send it to:
+If the tenant refuses you access and you cannot get into the apartment to inspect and make any necessary window guard installations or repairs by March 1, you must notify the NYC Department of Health of each unit and at least three attempts at contact.
+Notifications must include:

 Building owners may charge tenants for the installation and cost of window guards in their apartments.
 The cost of window guards installed in public areas may not be passed on to tenants in the building.
 If a tenant moves out before paying for window guards in full, they must pay the balance immediately.
 The owner may deduct the remaining unpaid portion from the tenant's security deposit.